 After graduating with a bachelor’s degree in Business Administration/Economics/Finance/Accounting/Management or related areas, the best course is to pursue an MBA program or a PGPM course.
 After that, candidates usually gain work experience and complete Management Certification courses.

-A Bachelor’s degree in business, economics, finance, the management or related areas is necessary for most organizations.
+A Bachelor’s degree in business, economics, finance, management or related areas is necessary for most organizations.
 Some even look for an MBA.
 You can couple these degrees with relevant work experience to strengthen your CV.

 - McKinsey & Co.